mehrdaad/Hardcore_OSINT_Rec/README.md

 - [DMI Tools](https://wiki.digitalmethods.net/Dmi/ToolDatabase) - The Digital Methods Initiative
 - [WhereEvent](http://www.wherevent.com/) - Looking for the best parties, events and activities in your area?
 - [Organized Crime & Corruption Reporting Project](https://data.occrp.org/)

+> Update v2018.JAN
+- [Salamandra](https://github.com/eldraco/Salamandra) - tool to detect and locate spy microphones in closed environments.
+It find microphones based on the strength of the signal sent by the microphone and the amount of noise and overlapped frequencies.